-Table 8: Limited Duty (LIMDU) Refer to MCO P1900.16, Chapter 8 of the USMC Separations and Retirement Manual (Revised 2 Formally assign a LIMDU Coordinator COs must formally assign a LIMDU Coordinator, per the above referenced order, to assist in ensuring these steps are completed.
-Unit Commander Serves as a liaison with Medical Liaison with local MTF Medical Boards Section.
-LIMDU Coordinator Completion of LIMDU Forms Form 6100/5 must be completed by a Navy medical provider (this may require travel to a MTF - civilian or VA providers cannot complete this form) and may need to be repeated as periods of limited duty expire.
+Table 8: Limited Duty (LIMDU) Refer to MCO P19 Manual (Revised 2 00.16, Chapter 8 of the USMC Separations and R 26 Nov 2013) Retirement Formally assign a LIMDU Coordinator COs must formally assign a LIMDU Coordinator, per the above referenced order, to assist in ensuring these steps are completed.
+Liaison with local MTF Medical Boards Section.
+Unit Commander LIMDU Serves as a liaison with Medical Liaison with local with medical boards Section.
+Coordinator Completion of LIMDU Forms Form 6100/5 must be completed by a Navy medical provider (this may require travel to a MTF - civilian or VA providers cannot complete this form) and may need to be repeated as periods of limited duty expire.
 Military Medical Provider Tracking periods of LIMDU Marines must be medically re-evaluated at the 4th month of each period of limited duty.
 Because of long appointment lead times the unit will need to ensure that this re-evaluation is scheduled as much as 60 days in advance. ✓ Ensure that a Marine does not fall off LIMDU, that medical appointments are consistent, and paperwork is processed on time.
 If a second period of LIMDU is required, obtain a second form 6100/5 and repeat the above process. ✓ Third and subsequent periods of LIMDU for enlisted Marines must be approved by CMC, MMSR-4. ✓ All LIMDU for Marine Officers must be approved by the CMC, MMSR-4.
-LIMDU Coordinator Discuss treatment and ability to perform duties with medical provider Commanders should be prepared to ask medical providers hard questions when the Marine's care does not seem to be progressing.
+Non- Deployable Coordinator (LIMDU Coordinator) Discuss treatment and ability to perform duties with medical provider Commanders should be prepared to ask medical providers hard questions when the Marine's care does not seem to be progressing.
 Commanders are authorized medical information typically protected by HIPAA (MARADMIN 308/11).
 Unit Commander Report LIMDU status to Marine Corps Total Force System (MCTFS).
 The completed form 6100/5 should be provided to the Unit LIMDU Coordinator and a copy provided to the servicing IPAC who will report limited duty status in the MCTFS.
 Military Medical Provider / LIMDU Coordinator